QuantEcon/lecture-source-jl/rst_files/multi_agent_models/lake_model.rst

 *  Otherwise, the worker rejects

-As we saw in :doc:`our discussion of the model <mccall_model>`, the reservation wage depends on the wage offer distribution and the parameters
+As we saw in :doc:`our discussion of the model <../dynamic_programming/mccall_model>`, the reservation wage depends on the wage offer distribution and the parameters

 * :math:`\alpha`, the separation rate